leonardoeloy/flot-valuelabels/README.md

+<h3> New in Version 1.4 </h3>
+* option decimals - rounds labels to specified decimals

 <h3>Fixes in 1.3.5</h3>
 * option useDecimalComma in some cases throwed an exception
 * calculating min and max value crashed if series was empty